Planar lattices do not recover from forest fires: Introduction

 \subsection{Organization of the paper}

-In Section~\ref{sec:model} we introduce the formal definitions and notation used throughout the paper in the context of site percolation on the square lattice $\ZZ^2$.
-Once the notation is in place, in Section~\ref{sec:proof_steps} we state a finite size criterion, Theorem~\ref{thm:cross}, which is our main contribution.
-We show how Theorem~\ref{thm:main_general} can be deduced from it, and we also discuss its implications for forest fire models.
-Section~\ref{sec:arms} contains a review of the notion of arm events essential to the proofs of the next section.
-In Section~\ref{sec:cross} we provide a delicate counting argument which proves Theorem~\ref{thm:cross}.
+In Section~\ref{sec:model} we introduce the formal definitions and notation used throughout the paper.
+Once the notation is in place, in Section~\ref{sec:proof_steps} we state a result on certain box-crossing probabilities (Theorem~\ref{thm:cross}) and show how Theorem~\ref{thm:main} can be deduced from it.
+We also discuss in more detail its implications for forest fire models.
+Theorem~\ref{thm:cross} is our main contribution.